How to Deal with Workplace Harassment.

 Now, when you first start feeling you are on the verge of being harassed in the workplace you need to do one thing speak up.
 This is a key role in the process.
 If you feel uncomfortable do not be afraid to speak up.
 In the past I was told by my superior that if you don't ask a person to stop the behavior than you are just as likely to be at fault for the behavior even if you did not welcome it.
 But I no longer believe this to be true, this mentality unfortunately is followed often and is part of victim blaming in our society and it needs to stop.
 If you approach your supervisor they should be more than willing to step forward and ask the behavior to stop if you feel uncomfortable doing so.
 Confronting someone like this can put you in a risky situation and its better to let your supervisor be aware of the situation instead of trying to take matters into your own hands.
 If the supervisor does not handle it in a fair manner with your personal interest in mind, find another supervisor to talk to.
 If the behavior and comments in the workplace start to come up again or if you feel any retaliation is happening its important to have open lines of communication with your superior or Human Resources.
 You always want to follow the chain of command and try to stay away from office gossip.

 Educate yourself on the matter.
 Ask you supervisor for their "code of conduct" when it comes to sexual harassment.
 You may find some things there that will be helpful.
-It my case, I was being harassed by Physician in a hospital someone who was up more on the ladder than I was.
-This can make a person fear for their job, most likely the bully is your boss or someone higher up than you.
+Often an employee may fear for their job, and losing a way to provide for their family.
+This can make the situation very stressful because most likely the bully is your boss or someone higher up than you.

 Thank you for reading.
 I hope this will help someone in need.